 RdIT 0223 - Seminar III (2)

 Student participation in areas such as ethics and responsibilities in the Radiology Department.
-Consideration of other allied health occupations, the value of research to radiation sciences, and management problems for the technicians.
-A problem of special interest requiring library and/or clinical study will be selected by the student and the faculty coordinator.
+A problem of special interest requiring library and/or clinical study will be selected by the student and the instructor.

 RdIT 0224 - Seminar IV (2)